 - The consumption of raw or undercooked animal products should be avoided.
 Raw meat, milk or animal organs should be handled with care, to avoid cross-contamination with uncooked foods, as per good food safety practices.

-- If you were in China in the last 14 days and feel sick with fever, cough, or difficulty breathing, you should:
+Those who have been recently traveling in highly effective areas such as China, Italy, Iran, etc. in the last 14 days and feel sick with fever, cough, or difficulty breathing, should:

 - Seek medical care right away.
 Before you go to a doctor’s office or emergency room, call ahead and tell them about your recent travel and your symptoms.

 - Avoid contact with others (this includes staying home from work)

 What if an Attendee Presents Coronavirus Symptoms?